 Ease of Use

-So for all of those reasons, the 12 gauge is my hands down favorite for your first defensive weapon for the home.
-If you have more money, there is a few other items I would recommend for your survival batter of arms, but I will save that for later too.
+So for all of those reasons, the 12 gauge is my hands-down favorite for your first defensive weapon for the home.
+If you have more money, there are a few other items I would recommend for your survival battery of arms, but I will save that for later too.